California gas prices fell from last week: See how much here

 The average fuel price in state has fallen about 37 cents since last month.
 According to the EIA, gas prices across the state in the last year have been as low as $4.22 on Jan.
 2, 2023, and as high as $5.90 on Oct.
 2, 2023.

-The average gas price in the United States last week was $3.43, making prices in the state about 36.5% higher than the nation's average.
-The average national gas price is down from last week's average of $3.52 per gallon.
+The average gas price in the United States last week was $3.44, making prices in the state about 33.9% higher than the nation's average.
+The average national gas price is up from last week's average of $3.43 per gallon.

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from the U.S. Energy Information Administration.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Salinas Californian: California gas prices fell from last week: See how much here
+This article originally appeared on Redding Record Searchlight: California gas prices fell from last week: See how much here